 Finally, when a couple has two different last names, it gets a little more tricky.
 The 3-letter monogram is off the table, and instead, a 2-letter monogram will work best, combining each of the couple's last name initials.
 This is very popular with monograms that include props, such as ampersands, plus signs, bars, etc.

 Most monograms can be divided into two main categories: monograms where letters are all the same size - block monogram - and monograms where the center initial is larger.

-If you are looking for resources to create your own monogram design, you can find a great amount of monogram fonts and ornaments on this lovely post by Damask Love.
+If you are looking for resources to create your own monogram design, you can find a great number of monogram fonts and ornaments in this lovely post by Damask Love.

 You can add initials to just about anything, from robes and jewelry to glassware.
 But that doesn't mean you should add them to everything.
 A little personalization can go a long way.

-The same thing goes with how to apply the monogram.
+The same thing goes for how to apply the monogram.
 Depending on the surface, what technique to use.
 Most robes and linen use embroidered monograms, while glassware and kitchenware rely on engraving techniques.
-Printing can also go a long way, used for stationary but also printed apparel, accessories and sublimated home decor.
-When monogramming jewelry, it depends on the statement the piece makes, but usually engraving, hand stamping and laser cutting are the most used methods for imprinting initials into timeless jewelry.
+Printing can also go a long way, used for stationary but also printed apparel, accessories, and sublimated home décor.
+When monogramming jewelry, it depends on the statement the piece makes, but usually, engraving, hand stamping, and laser cutting are the most used methods for imprinting initials into timeless jewelry.